davidtamsoftware/promise-polyfill/README.md

 # Promise Polyfill

 This is a lightweight promise polyfill written in Typescript.
-It has less than 120 lines of code.

-## Installation
+## Building the polyfill

-To use this library as a polyfill, run:
+To build the polyfill, run:

-`npm install polyfill`
+`npm run dist`

-## Demo
+## Running the demo

 To launch a sample app that is using this polyfill, run:

 `npm run build`

-## Unit Tests
+## Unit tests

 `npm run test`